What is the difference between emotional intelligence and Motivational intelligence?

 What is this based on?

 Motivational Intelligence™ is what 2logical calls the compilation of a broad range of scientific findings from around the world over the last 25 or 30 years.
 Using research from experts in the field of Human Behavior, the human mind, Psychology and Business, like: Drs.
-K. Anders Ericsson, David McClelland, Carol Dweck, Nathanial Brandon, Michael J. Howe, Jane W. Davidson and John H. Sluboda to name a few, combined with our own research and 3 decades of working with clients around the work and across industry.
+K. Anders Ericsson, David McClelland, Carol Dweck, Nathanial Brandon, Michael J. Howe, Jane W. Davidson and John H. Sluboda to name a few, combined with our own research and 3 decades of working with clients around the world and across industry.
 Learn more on our "About" Page.

 How do you measure this?